Andrew Blakers: Honours

 Blakers won the Clunies Ross Technology Innovation Award of the Australian Academy of Technological Sciences and Engineering in 2024.

 Blakers, Martin Green, Jianhua Zhao and Aihua Wang won the Queen Elizabeth Prize for Engineering in 2023 for development of the PERC solar cell.

 Blakers, Matt Stocks and Bin Lu won the 2018 Eureka Prize for Environmental Research for work on 100% renewable energy futures.

 Blakers was 2012 state finalist for the Australian of the year award, in the Australian Capital Territory.

 Blakers and Klaus Weber won the 2007 Australian Institute of Physics' Walsh Medal for their solar research work.

 Blakers and colleagues won the 2005 Banksia Award for Environmental Leadership in Infrastructure & Services.

 Blakers is a Fellow of the Australian Academy of Science, the Australian Academy of Technological Sciences and Engineering, the Australian Institute of Physics, the Australian Institute of Energy and the Royal Society of New South Wales.
 He is a life member of the International Solar Energy Society, the Australian Association of von Humboldt Fellows and the Australian Conservation Foundation.

-He was elected a Fellow of the Australian Academy of Science in 2024 and he was appointed Officer of the Order of Australia in the 2025 Australia Day Honours.
+He was elected a Fellow of the Australian Academy of Science in 2024.
+In the 2025 Australia Day Honours, he was appointed Officer of the Order of Australia (AO) for distinguished service to science in the field of solar cell development, and as an advocate for energy storage and renewable technologies.